hurshbajaj/The-Overflo-Trust/README.md

 - Help stewards publish and track surplus meal donations.
 - Surface reliable contributors using measurable service data.
-- Give community users a feed and profile pages for discovery and trust.
+- Give community users a feed (pun intended) and profile pages for discovery and trust.
 - Encourage quality and consistency with transparent score mechanics.
 - Balance visibility for top performers and rising stewards.